 This series contains images of Ms. Ankie van Kasteren.
-Ankie is a photographer, art student, and an art-nude model.
+Ankie is a photographer, art student, and a model.
 For this series, Ankie served in three different capacities.
 First, she helped design and direct the photoshoot.
 Second, she was photographed as if she was taking the photos.
 And third, Ankie served as the model for the shoot.
-In one sense, these joined images could be interpreted as "staged selfies".
+In this sense, the joined images could be interpreted as "staged selfies".

 The series begins with Ankie posing with a mirror in her hand.
-These mirror images are designed to illustrate the transitory nature of portraits.
-These are followed by several collages that join images of Ankie as both the photographer and the subject of the photograph.
+These are followed by images of Ankie as both the photographer and then as the subject of the photograph.
 If you'd like to see the full series, download the PDF catalog here.